-Change control in medical device environments may involve updates made to a document, a simple adjustment triggered by a new customer specification, an updated document, a part replacement, or other production need.
-It may be caused by a deviation from an approved regulatory filing or written procedures.
+Change control in medical device environments may involve updates made to a document, a simple adjustment triggered by a new customer specification, a part replacement, or other production circumstance.
+Changes can also occur due to a deviation from written procedures or an approved regulatory filing.
 A change may be temporary or permanent, routine or emergency, innocuous or serious enough to shut down production.
 Regardless of the severity of the change, bad things happen when they’re not dealt with appropriately.

-Change is typically introduced by an initiator or originator is the one who introduces a change.
+Typically, an initiator or originator is the one who introduces a change.
 The initiator may or may not be responsible for implementing the change, depending on the company’s internal practices or business requirements.
-Initiating a change usually involves filling out a change request form, which then moves through a process or system of review and approval.
-Most organizations have a change control committee or board, which may be a single entity for an entire company, or there may be onefor a company's manufacturing site(s).
-The committee usually includes representatives from different departments involved in production, such as quality, manufacturing, regulatory affairs, and engineering.
+Initiating a change usually involves completing a change request form, which then moves through a process or system of review and approval.
+Most medtech organizations have a change control group or committee, which may be a single entity for the entire company.
+In some instances, they may represent a particular manufacturing site.
+The committee often includes representatives from the various departments involved in production, such as quality, manufacturing, regulatory affairs, and engineering.
 Legal, sales, and marketing departments may also be involved in medical device change control decision-making, depending on the extent and/or impact of the change.